 All Practicals/experiments are compulsory and contribute equally to the practical component of the grade.
 For each laboratory practical, the student must obtain a satisfactory result in the preparatory work, attend the practical session and submit the logbook for assessment.
 A practical catch-up session is held at the end of the teaching semester to allow students to catch up any missed practicals.

 In – Semester Tests (10% -30% of the total course grade)

 Up to 5 tests will occur throughout the semester.
 Poor results in the tests can be partly replaced by a better performance in the final exam.
 This is achieved by varying the contribution of this task towards the total assessment to optimise the final result for each student.

-The end-of-semester examination is based primarily on lecture/workshop material.
+The end-of-semester examination is based primarily on lecture/tutorial material.